willowtreeapps/PinkyPromise/README.md

 PinkyPromise is an implementation of [Promises](https://en.wikipedia.org/wiki/Futures_and_promises) for Swift.
 It consists of two types:

-- `Result` - A value or error. `Result` adapts the return-or-throw function pattern for use with asynchronous callbacks.
+- `Result` - A value or error.
+The Result type adapts the return-or-throw function pattern for use with asynchronous callbacks.
-- `Promise` - An operation that produces a `Result` sometime after it is called. `Promise`s can be composed and sequenced.
+- `Promise` - An operation that produces a Result sometime after it is called.
+Promises can be composed and sequenced.

 ## Should I use this?

-There are lots of promise libraries.
 PinkyPromise:

 - Is lightweight
 - Is tested
 - Embraces the Swift language with airtight type system contracts and `throw` / `catch`
 - Embraces functional style with immutable values and value transformations
 - Is a great way for Objective-C programmers to learn functional style in Swift
-- Is easy to extend with your own Promise transformations
+- Can be extended with your own Promise transformations

-PinkyPromise is meant to be a lightweight functional tool that's easy to learn but does a lot of heavy lifting.
-Fuller-featured implementations include [Result](https://github.com/antitypical/Result) and [PromiseKit](http://promisekit.org).
+PinkyPromise is meant to be a lightweight tool that does a lot of heavy lifting.
+More elaborate implementations include [Result](https://github.com/antitypical/Result) and [PromiseKit](http://promisekit.org).

 ## Learning